Do you know how to manage your busy season? Do you know when your busy season even is?

 A lot of times I find myself compiling our grocery list in the morning or evening while I’m sitting in bed (for whatever reason).

 But regardless of where you choose to sit while you grocery shop online, you are doing it all on your terms.

 Grocery shop at 3:00 am if that’s your thing.

 Plus you don’t have to lug the kids to the store, be tempted to buy things you don’t need just because they are on sale, or wait in line at the checkout.

 And, if you commute to work, you can pick up the grocery order on your way home.

 Better yet, you can ask someone else to pick it up for you if you need to.
 Maybe your parent or partner or even a friend.

 There’s always an option to add another name/person for the pick-up.
-And, although it’s not a big task, it’s important to you and your family and is a great way you can get someone to help you during your busy season.
+And, although it’s not a big task, it’s an important one.

 Take the weekends to relax and unwind.